-It’s fair to say that Manchester has seen a vast array of regeneration over the last 20 years or so, largely driven by the demand for living in the city.
+It’s fair to say that Bracknell has seen a vast array of urban regeneration over the last 10 years or so, largely driven by the demand for living in the town.

 The profile of the average renter is changing.
 No longer are young people focused on home buying – many are happy to rent and want to live at the heart of the action, where they can walk to work or grab a drink after a day at the office without travelling.